benschw/cli-unit/README.md

 	echo -e "foo\nbar\n"

 #### then:
-strict mode is hard to set up right if you're using some editers like sublime text which will do a bunch of auto trimming.
+strict mode is hard to set up right if you're using some editors like sublime text which will do a bunch of auto trimming.

 	foo